bassamanator/Sovol-SV06-firmware/README.md

 ### What are some settings that I can change?

+Edit the relevant file according to your needs.

 | File                   | Section                  |
 | ---------------------- | ------------------------ |
 | `cfgs/misc-macros.cfg` | `[gcode_macro _globals]` |